zidano88/Udacity-FWD-Projects/fend-refresh-2019/Udacity-FWD-Projects/weather-journal-app/README.md

 ## Usage

-1. To Open the project, start server in terminal using **node server.js** command and make sure you are in the project directory and then open the browser and go to **localhost:3000** in the URL
-2. Search for your city on openweathermap.org website and retrieve the ZIP code of your chosen city from the URL
-3. Enter the retrieve ZIP code in the specified field in the webpage and enter how you feel in the textarea specified and then press the **generate** button and it will display weather data of your chosen city
+1. To Open the project, start server in terminal using **node server.js** command and make sure you are in the project directory and then open the browser and go to **localhost:3000** in the URL     2.
+Enter the ZIP code of your chosen city in the specified field in the webpage and enter how you feel in the textarea specified and then press the **generate** button and it will display weather data of your chosen city

 ## Dependencies